builders-blueprint-series/from-coder-to-engineer/body/chapter-3.md

 ### Encapsulation

-> "D*mn it, you're on a need-to-know basis, and you don't need to know."
-(Womack).
+> "You're on a need-to-know basis, and you don't need to know."
+(Simpson, Bruckheimer, & Bay, 1996).

 If you are not familiar with the term "need to know", it is typically used by organizations to describe a certain level of information that a person or entity is entitled to know about.
 A well-engineered application works the same way.
 Classes only give up the information and details that is necessary.
+The less internal knowledge available to other classes, the smaller the chance that data may end up in an invalid state.

+---
+**Info** :information_source:

+Encapsulation goes beyond code, it extends into the architecture of your application as well.
+Your code maybe encapsulated correct, but your architecture can still leak details about its internals.

+---

 Common ways to encapsulate code:

 1) Make fields private
-2) Limit public setters
+2) Limit or eliminate public setters
-3) Label classes as internal or private
+3) Label classes as internal or private if possible

+But *why* should I as a developer go through all the trouble to encapsulate my code?

+Why would you use an object-oriented language then if you refuse to encapsulate your data?
+One of the reasons why object-oriented languages such as C# and Java became so popular is because with a single keyword we can make something disappear from the rest of our application.

+For all the same reasons that your encapsulate your own personal data.
+What would happen if you allowed anyone to know your social security number, address, and mother's maiden name?
+Your identity could possibly be stolen and you would have to go through a great deal of trouble to correct any bad marks on your record.
+Software follows the same principles.
+Someone may use your code in a way that it was not intended to be used.
+There may not even be malicious intent involved.
+We should be on guard against any possible misuse of our data, both personally and in code.

+As an engineer, our job is to solve problems.
+Not create new ones.
+Limiting the number of possibilities in our code is the best way to limit the misuse of said code.
+When there are fewer possible outcomes, we limit our liability and the chance that something bad or unintentional may happen.
+Encapsulation is one of the best forms of defensive programming because we are controlling what details we allow the outside world or outside classes to see.

 ---
 **Correct** :heavy_check_mark: